open-energy-transition/Oh-my-Grid/docs/starter-kit.md

 3\.
 Whilst having the OpenStreetMap layer activated, press the green Upload arrow.
 Avoid ignoring validation results.
 The only acceptable warning when uploading data is "Possible missing line support node within power line".
 When you make an edit, please use the **#ohmygrid** in the changeset to help the initiative!

 ## <div class="tools-header">Map fast  :pushpin:</div>
 If you want to be able to map efficiently and fast, you will need to know how to correctly place towers and power lines.
-This will save you loads of time: <br>
+This will save you loads of time:

-1\.
-Press A and draw nodes as you follow the towers.
-This will create a long line of untagged nodes, all connected by a untagged way. <br>
+1. Press `A` and draw nodes as you follow the towers.
+This will create a long line of untagged nodes, all connected by a untagged way.
-2\.
-Click on the way, and select power line to tag it. <br>
+1. Click on the way, and tag it as a power line.
-3\.
-Then press on the way again, and control+F to open up search.
-Then paste in the bar: _child selected type:node AND untagged_
-This will select all untagged nodes of the way. <br>
+1. Click on the way again, and `control+F` to open up search.
+Then paste in the bar: `child selected type:node AND untagged`.
+This will select all untagged nodes of the way.
-4\.
-Then you can tag all the selected nodes as towers in one go. <br>
+1. Then you can tag all the selected nodes as towers in one go.
-5\.
-Use the preset power tower or poles to set all nodes at once.  <br>
+1. Use the preset power tower or poles to set all nodes at once.
-6\.
-If you ever lose this query, click the right arrow on the search window and select it from your history. <br>
+1. If you ever lose this query, click the right arrow on the search window and select it from your history.

 ## **<div class="tools-header">Common Mistakes :name_badge:</div>**
 1\.
 Do not use the interactive map or the default queries for distribution grid mapping.
 The Overpass Turbo script provided with this starter kit and present in the interactive map is optimised for transmission grid mapping.
 Lines on towers below 90 kV are not visualised in JOSM and should not be mapped with the standard configuration of this script. <br>